Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Background

 \subsubsection{Relation to Physical Entropy}

 To better understand the concept of relative entropy in information systems, let us use an analogy with the concept of entropy in the physical world.
 Physical entropy measures the logarithm of the number of microscopic states possible in a system \cite{boltzmann:1866}.
-Because particle interactions are mostly random, systems naturally evolve toward states with higher entropy, which can be loosely described as greater disorganization.
+Because particle interactions are often random, systems naturally evolve toward states with higher entropy, which can be loosely described as greater disorganization.
 That is simply because high-entropy states are overwhelmingly more probable.
-This process is governed by the second law of thermodynamics \cite{Clausius:1879}: In a closed system, entropy (analogous to disorganization) increases over time and approaches equilibrium; it does not spontaneously decrease.
+This process is governed by the second law of thermodynamics \cite{Clausius:1879}: in a closed system, entropy (analogous to disorganization) increases over time and approaches equilibrium; it does not spontaneously decrease.
 Eventually, energy such as heat tends to become uniformly distributed throughout the system.
 Engines exploit free-energy gradients, which correspond to differences in entropy, to perform work.
 Random interactions thus explain the natural tendency of heat to dissipate from your morning coffee into the environment.
 This illustrates the second law of thermodynamics: in closed systems, the entropy, which you can loosely think of as spread, increases.
+Living organisms must counteract this natural tendency towards disorganization by locally staying organized \cite{Friston2012FreeEnergyBiologicalSystems}.
+That means they maintain their cells in some form of equilibrium called homeostasis.
+In return, they export entropy to their surroundings through waste products, including heat \cite{Prigogine1977SelfOrganization}.
+They power this maintenance using \textit{physical} free energy imported from outside the system, from food that concentrates solar energy.
+Organisms must seek food while avoiding environments that may accelerate entropy increases.
+For this purpose, they evolved sensorimotor systems and neural circuitry that enable them to observe, learn, and act on their environment.
+In humans, these systems support homeostasis much like physical systems minimize \textit{physical} free energy: they minimize the variational free energy in their inferences, which bounds prediction error while avoiding needlessly complicated explanations \cite{Friston2012FreeEnergyBiologicalSystems}.
+This means they learn to make correct predictions about their next state by reducing the Bayesian surprise in their predictions, e.g., of where food might be.
+Bayesian surprise, then, is the relative entropy between the prior and posterior beliefs about the environment.
+It encodes the missing information between prediction prior to observation and after observation.
+The equations governing the statistical properties of particles and Bayesian surprise are thus closely related.